The NMSU System Academic Regulations

 Several groups of students (e.g. Crimson Scholars, Students with Disabilities, Veterans) receive priority dates for course registration.
 For other students, registration dates are determined by the student’s current classification at the time of registration.
 A student’s classification is determined by the number of credits completed, and does not include courses in progress.
-Freshmen have less than 29 completed credits.
-Sophomore rank is achieved with successful completion of 28 credits; junior rank 60 credits; senior rank 90 credits.
+A student’s classification depends upon the number of credits completed toward graduation.
+Sophomore classification is achieved with successful completion of 28 credits; Junior classification, 60 credits; Senior classification, 90 credits.

 The unit of university credit is the semester hour, which is based upon one hour of lecture class or a minimum of two hours of practice/lab per week during one semester, and assumes a minimum of two hours additional , by the student, outside of class.
 The number of credits associated with each course is indicated in the course schedule.

 The full-time course load in a regular semester (fall or spring) for a main campus undergraduate students is 12-18 credits.
 A full-time course load for a summer term is 6 credits per session for a total of 12 credit hours.
 Some scholarships have a 15 credit course load eligibility requirement.
 Each student is responsible for meeting their own scholarship eligibility requirements.